malmgrenola/rooster/README.md

    6. Select category `Meat`
    7. Press `Save`
    8. Download sample image to your local desktop from https://purple-rooster.herokuapp.com/static/assets/testproduct.jpg
-   9. click choose file and select the sample image from your local desktop
+   9. click choose file and select the sample image from your local desktop or image library on mobile device.
    10. Press upload and confirm `file uploaded` message
    11. In the top navbar click `Meat section` and confirm `Test product` is there.
    12. Go back to https://purple-rooster.herokuapp.com/admin/products and click on test product